-We explore whether maternal lead exposure affects birthweights and child mortality in a setting where average blood lead levels were extremely high.
+We explore whether maternal lead exposure affects birthweights and child mortality in a setting where average blood lead levels were higher than in any country today.
 We analyse two drinking water interventions in Scotland that reduced lead levels in Glasgow and Edinburgh from 1978 onwards.
-Using a staggered difference-in-differences design we examine administrative data of over 650,000 births between 1975 and 2000.
-We do not find consistent evidence of any effect leading to an increase in birthweights or a reduction in under-5 mortality.
-We estimate minimal detectable effects and can rule out even very low changes in birthweight, but we cannot rule out 1-3 deaths prevented per thousand due to the treatments.
-We suggest our findings indicate future research should further explore the mediating pathways between lead and health outcomes.
+Using both a staggered difference-in-differences design and a regression discontinuity design, we examine administrative data of over 350,000 births between 1975 and 2000.
+Our findings indicate this lead abatement did not significantly increase birthweights or reduce under-5 mortality.

-IEL codes: I18; Q53
+JEL codes: I18; Q53